Maina-nganga/shopifyy/README.md

 Shopify Website

 A modern Shopify web application built with React and TailwindCSS.
-This app allows users to browse products, manage their shopping cart, and handle authentication seamlessly.
+This website allows users to browse products, manage their shopping cart, and handle authentication seamlessly.

 https://shopifyy-mu.vercel.app/